jhwong97/wqd7008-distributed-computing-project/README.md

 - The data processing workflow in this project focuses on Exploratory Data Analysis and developing statistical models to predict Malaysia's total export value.
 - It consists of a total of three (3) phases - **Extraction and Loading**, **Data Transformation**, and **Data Analysis and Modelling**.
-- The workflow aims to derive valueable insights and create predictive models to support decision-making, with a detailed explanation and sample outputs provided for the data processing in a distributed environment.
+- The workflow aims to derive valuable insights and create predictive models to support decision-making, with a detailed explanation and sample outputs provided for the data processing in a distributed environment.

 ## Setup Process
 The following sections describe the setup process for replicating this project works.